owulveryck/goMarkableStream/README.md

 # goMarkableStream

-I use this toy project to stream my remarkable 2 (firmware 2.5) on my laptop using the local wifi.
+I use this  project to stream my remarkable 2 (firmware 2.5+) on my laptop using the local wifi.
+This project does not need any hack installed on the remarkable (only the server which should not void the warranty).
+This project does not rely on any exterrnal dependencies and should run on Linux, Windows and.
+MacOS.

 [video that shows some features](https://www.youtube.com/watch?v=PzlQ2hEIdCc)

-Note: click on the video to take a screenshot.
-The screenshot is a png file with transparent background.
+And [another one](https://youtu.be/0PCyUn_-x6Y) that shows the experimental colorize featur

+\
 ## Quick start

 You need ssh access to your remarkable